dracor-org/rdracor/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.png" width="100%" />

-In addition, you can get a summary for a network:
+In addition, you can get a summary with network properties and gender distribution:

 ``` r
 summary(godunov)